$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Concluding Remarks

 One of the main results of the paper is the explicit construction of a class of $A_\infty$-algebras that can be viewed as noncommutative deformation quantization of a given associative algebra $\ass$.
-We show that if $\ass$ admits a deformation as an associative algebra, then we can replace the formal deformation parameter $\hbar$ by an element of $\ass$ itself by going to $A_\infty$ setting.
+We show that if $\ass$ admits a deformation as an associative algebra, then we can replace the formal deformation parameter $\hbar$ by an element of $\ass$ itself by going to the $A_\infty$ setting.
 It turns out that the structure maps $m_n$ of the $A_\infty$-algebra are completely determined (up to a natural equivalence) by the deformation of $\ass$.

-One straightforward application of the above construction is to describe the slightly broken higher spin symmetry that is present in a class of CFT's at least in the large-$N$ limit.
-The associative algebra here is any higher spin algebra which is associated with the infinite dimensional symmetries of the free field theory limit.
-The deformation parameter is the multiplet of higher spin currents.
-It can be shown that up to an inversion map this multiplet is isomorphic to the algebra itself.
-The inversion map plays an important role since the algebra $\ass$ that admits a deformation is not the higher spin algebra itself, but its $\mathbb{Z}_2$-extension by the inversion.
-It can also be shown that the reason for the deformation to exist is (generically) a generalized free field in one dimension lower whose dimension turns out to be the deformation parameter $\hbar$.
+Therefore, this new class of $A_\infty$-algebras is completely determined by deformations of associative algebras.